RustFestEU/blog.rustfest.eu/_posts/2017-08-22-this-week-in-rustfest-8-speakers.md

 ---
 layout: post
-title: "Let there be Speakers! (also, more tickets)"
+title: "This Week in RustFest 8: Let there be Speakers! (also, more tickets)"
 authors:
   - hoverbear
   - dns2utf8